MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03a-text-analysis.md

     title: 'Analyze text in Microsoft Foundry'
 ---

-# Analyze text in Microsoft Foundry - NEW
+# Analyze text in Microsoft Foundry

 Azure Language includes Text Analytics, with capabilities such as entity recognition, key phrase extraction, summarization, and sentiment analysis.
 In this exercise, use Microsoft Foundry, Microsoft's platform for creating AI applications, to use AI to analyze text.
 You'll use Azure Language's natural language processing functionalities to analyze text.
 The goal of this exercise is to explore common applications of text analysis techniques.

 This exercise takes approximately **20** minutes.

+>**Note**: This lab uses the **classic** Foundry interface.
+If you are in the new Foundry interface, you need to toggle back to the classic Foundry interface.

 ## Create a project in Microsoft Foundry